Headed to Mexico? This Mexico packing list covers exactly what to bring (and what to leave behind) for solo female travelers.

 Naturally, this section will vary widely from person to person, but here are a few items I find super useful in my travels.
 I rarely leave home without these things and I’m sure you’ll find them valuable too.

 Shampoo Bar – Solid shampoo is one of my favorite travel items.
 It doesn’t leak, and it doesn’t count toward the liquid allowance in your carry-on luggage.
 Plus, it doesn’t come in plastic bottles, eliminating yet another plastic bottle from your life!
-I’m personally obsessed with the Godiva bar from LUSH, but it may take you a few tries before you find a bar that works for your hair type.
+I’m personally obsessed with shampoo bars from LUSH.
+You might have to try a few of them before you find a bar that works for your hair type.

 Bug Repellant – Bugs are an issue in many areas of Mexico, and in some seasons, Dengue is a concern.
 With that in mind, be sure to pack a reliable bug repellant.
 I swear by this one, as it protected me all the way through the jungles of Costa Rica.
 It’s easy to buy Off bug spray at convenience stores throughout Mexico, but it’s not necessarily the most effective.

 Anti-diarrheal medication – You hope you won’t get struck by the infamous Moctezuma’s revenge, but it’s best to be prepared in case you do.
 Packing a few Pepto-Bismol tablets is the perfect insurance.
 It’s easy to pick these up anywhere in Mexico, but it’s still good to have a few on hand when you arrive.